 REQUIREMENT

-A. Unless exempted from the provisions of this section, a person shall not operate an off-highway motor vehicle unless the off-highway motor vehicle has been registered in accordance with Chapter 66, Article 3 NMSA 1978.
+Unless exempted from the provisions of this section, a person shall not operate an off-highway motor vehicle unless the off-highway motor vehicle has been registered in accordance with Chapter 66, Article 3 NMSA 1978.
 The owner shall affix the validating sticker as provided in Chapter 66, Article 3 NMSA 1978.
 (66-3-1003 NMSA 1978)

 12-7-9.2 OPERATION OF OFF-HIGHWAY MOTOR VEHICLES ON